samnoon1971/shortUrlGen/README.md

 ```
 docker run --rm -it --network host short_url_gen:0.1.0
 ```
-Open browser on host ip with Port `5173` like following:
+Open browser on host IP Address with Port `5173` like following:

 ```
 http://127.0.0.1:5173/